grapl-security/pulumi-buildkite-plugin/README.md

 This should refer to a stack configuration file that exists within the specified `project_dir` (see above).

+### stack (optional, string)

+Specifies whether `pulumi update` and `pulumi preview` should be passed the `--refresh` flag, which updates Pulumi's view of the stack before performing an update/preview respectively.

+Defaults to "true"

 ## Building

 Requires `make`, `docker`, and `docker-compose`.